Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Introduction

-The first two terms of Theorem~\ref{thm:non-convex} match the convergence rate achieved in standard analysis for non-convex objectives~\cite{GhadimiL13a}.
-Unlike the strongly convex case, where difference between the learning parameters is intrinsically bounded, here we bound $\Delta$ using \emph{multidimensional approximate agreement} (\emph{MAA})~\cite{MendesH13}.
-In MAA, processes start with inputs in $\R^d$, and the outputs of nonfaulty processes should be ``close together'' and in the \emph{convex-hull} of the their inputs.
+Unlike the strongly convex case, where the difference between the learning parameters is intrinsically bounded, here we bound $\Delta$ using \emph{multidimensional approximate agreement} (\emph{MDAA})~\cite{MendesH13}.
+In MDAA, processes start with inputs in $\R^d$, and the outputs of nonfaulty processes should be ``close together'' and in the \emph{convex hull} of their inputs.
 We use a shared-memory adaptation of~\cite{fggerFastApproximate} to bound the difference between the values sent from the same cluster.
-(Shared memory replaces the assumption of \emph{non-split} communication patterns made in~\cite{fggerFastApproximate}.)
 By ensuring every pair of processes communicate with a representative process (not necessarily the same process) from at least one common cluster, we ensure good contraction at each iteration.
+MDAA encapsulates the use of the shared memory at each cluster, as well as the fault-tolerance required from the algorithm.
+This algorithm is interesting by itself, beyond its application in distributed learning.

-MAA causes each iteration to require several \emph{communication rounds}.
-(A communication round requires each process to send a message and receive responses from a subset of nonfaulty processes; the cost of inter-cluster communication in each round is neglected.)
+Each MDAA iteration contains several \emph{communication rounds}, where each process sends a message and receives responses representing $n - f$ processes.
 We prove that our general SGD algorithm can match the convergence rate of the sequential algorithm, \emph{up to a logarithmic blowup} in the number of communication rounds.
+Specifically (Theorem~\ref{thm:non-convex-small-error}), for a smooth function $Q$, the convergence rate of the algorithm after $R$ communication rounds is $ \widetilde{\mathcal{O}} \parens*{1/{\sqrt{\thresh R}}}$.